stephen-cd/MAtimeclock/README.md

-Add the sqlite file to the same directory as main.js npm install npm start
+Add the sqlite file to the same directory as main.js<br>
+npm install<br>
+npm start